v3rse/site/source/_posts/oss-step1-git-mastery.md

 {% endcodeblock %}

-Edit to look the way you want
+Edit it to look the way you want

 {% codeblock lang:txt %}
 Hello, world!